 After Inclusive Language: Minimum Qualifications: Master's degree in business or related field OR Bachelor's degree in business or related field and 2 years of relevant experience.

 How to Create an Inclusive Job Ad:

-- o Limit your job requirements to "must-haves" for the position. - o Highlight your unit/department's commitment to diversity and inclusion. - o Encourage all members from underrepresented groups in higher education to submit applications.
+- Limit your job requirements to "must-haves" for the position. - Highlight your unit/department's commitment to workforce success for all faculty and staff.